PLACENTINO ELEMENTARY SCHOOL

 - ALL classrooms are “nut free.”
 No food containing any type of nuts or that is produced in a facility that includes nut products may be brought into any classroom.
 The only exception would be an item that is contained in a lunch box for a student’s lunch.

-- No food may be provided for any classroom birthday celebrations.
+- No food may be provided for any classroom celebrations (including birthdays).

 - All students must be fever free (temperature of 100 degrees or less) without taking any fever reducing medications for 24 hours before returning to school after any illness.